-Following the review period set in the revised formal performance improvement plan as an outcome of the above referenced stage, the employee will be invited to attend a second formal performance review meeting in writing.
+Following the review period set in the outcome letter and revised formal performance improvement plan as an outcome of the above referenced stage, the employee will be invited to attend a second formal performance review meeting in writing.
+This will be done up to five days before the formal meeting and inform the employee of the potential outcomes.